 The Canadian collaboration will also participate in the tests of the UCN source in Japan.
 We are requesting funds from NSERC GSC-19 (Subatomic Physics) this year to conduct those tests.
 A precursor to the grant is a grant from the Japan Society for the Promotion of Science to Y. Masuda and J. Martin for a 23-day trip to Japan by J. Martin which will occur in Feb.
 2009.
-The development work that the Canadians will conduct in Japan will give us the required expertise to rapidly make progress when the source arrives in Canada for installation and commissioning.
-We therefore are confident in our schedule for progress shown in Table 2.
+The development work that the Canadians will conduct in Japan will give us the required expertise to make rapid progress when the source arrives in Canada for installation and commissioning.
+We therefore are confident in our schedule for progress shown in Table 2 on page 8.8.